 The Lost Sea Expedition TV series is about a 394 day wagon voyage I (Bernie Harberts) took across the Great Plains – from Canada to Mexico – with my mule Polly.
 Our wagon was solar powered and tiny – just 21 square feet.
-The 4-part series has been selected to premier on Rocky Mountain PBS.
+The 4-part series premiered in January 2018 on Rocky Mountain PBS.

-The series was filmed with only the gear I carried in my wagon – no film crew, chase vehicle, support team or sponsor.
+The Lost Sea Expedition was filmed with only the gear I carried in my wagon – no film crew, chase vehicle, support team or sponsor.
 I slowed down to explore a sped up world as only a man alone can do.

 Out there in my tiny wagon, I filmed what I lived: tumbleweed gales, snow storms, the highs of Badlands Blue and the low of Prairie Fever.
 I lived with the people of the Great Plains and recorded their thoughts on film.
 That footage and those insights became the Lost Sea Expedition series.